hridyanshuucsd/community-design-ACM-CHI-Paper-1/proposal.md

 2. **A constraint feedback layer** (Layer 2 above), implemented as annotation and overlay renderers subscribing to the same registry pattern Pascal already uses for node rendering.
 3. **Multiuser real time sync**, layered onto the existing `useScene` store and its dirty node and undo machinery rather than replacing it.

-Pascal gives me hard architectural geometry, IFC interoperability, and an AI agent integration surface for free.
+My internal CAD tools' dev experience and Pascal give me hard architectural geometry, IFC interoperability, and an AI agent integration surface for free.
 That means my engineering time goes to the parts that are scientifically interesting rather than rebuilding a 3D editor from scratch.

 ---